-The cost of errors that may happen when picking and shipping orders can be as high as losing one important customer or wasting a large batch of products because of spoilage.
+The cost of picking errors can be as high as losing one important customer or wasting a large batch of products because of spoilage.
 Usually, mistakes result in more mistakes.
-Shipping the wrong items means bad customer service but also inaccurate inventory that will make the planner’s calculations for the next order.
+If you ship the wrong items you deliver a bad customer experince but also inaccurate inventory that will make the your life harder when planning for the next order.
 That’s why you must reduce picking errors, better accuracy means:

 - Improved customer service